-In closing, I would like to reiterate the Department's support for the intent of all three of the bills addressed at today's hearing.
-If enacted, S. 1466 will go a long way in expediting land transfers and promoting the proper management of all lands and resources in Alaska; S. 1421 will allow Native Alaskans to subdivide their restricted allotment lands with the approval of the Secretary; and S. 1354 addresses circumstances that are unique to Cape Fox and Sealaska.
-We look forward to working with the Committee on these bills.
+In closing, I would like to thank the Committee for its continuing commitment to address these complex issues, and reiterate the Department's support for the intent of these bills.
+If enacted with certain technical changes, S. 1466 will go a long way in expediting land transfers and promoting the proper management of all lands and resources in Alaska, and S. 1421 will allow Native Alaskans to subdivide their restricted allotment lands with the approval of the Secretary.
+We look forward to working with the Committee on technical amendments to both of these bills.
 I will be happy to answer any questions you may have.